 This fishing event is for youths ages 4 to 15.
 An adult must accompany youths under age 12 and contestants should bring their own fishing equipment.
 The tournament is free to the public and prizes will be awarded in three age groups: 4–7; 8–11; and 12–15.

 The tournament was established to introduce youth to the sport of fishing and to teach the catch and release approach to conservation.
 There is no pre-registration nor entrance fee required and the tournament is held rain or shine.

-For updates to this schedule and other events go to the Division of Fish & Wildlife website (www.de.gov/takf).
+For updates to this schedule and additional youth and adult fishing events go to www.de.gov/takf.
 Find us on Facebook at Delaware Fish & Wildlife.